cecchisandrone/cloudflare-ddns/README.md

 # cloudflare-ddns
 DIY DDNS for DNS hosted on Cloudflare

+Important: This requires `dig` to be installed.
+If not run `sudo apt-get install dnsutils`

 ## How to run with Cron
 Create `/etc/cron.d/dns-update` file with the following content:
 ```